khalinguy/khalinguy/README.md

 ## I'm a tech-lover and an amateur ukulele-ist 😄
 - 🔭 I’m currently working with Data Networking as a Software Developer
 - 🌱 I’m currently studying Machine Learning, Data Science & AI at [Aalto University][aalto]
-- 🙌 I’m looking to make my hands dirty in web development projects
+- ✨ I’m looking to make my hands dirty in data analytics and machine learning
-- 🥅 2020 Goals: Learn new techs and build more user-friendly web apps
-- ⚡ Fun fact: I play basketball 🏀 and a gym rat 🐀
+- ⚡ Fun fact: I love playing table-tennis 🏓 and ukulele 🎶

 ### Connect with me: